How Much Is A Vintage Watch Worth?

 - Modern watches – manufactured after 1985

-You may be wondering: how much money can I get for my vintage watch?
+You may be wondering: what is my vintage watch worth on the current second-hand luxury watch market?
 Vintage prices for watches can vary greatly.
 Whilst it is easy to assume that the older the watch, the more valuable it is, there are a number of other factors to consider:

 Certain brand names such as Patek Philippe, Tag Heuer and Omega will retain their value.
 But value is dictated by present day market demand, i.e. how rare is this particular model?
 Is your particular brand and model in high demand?

 Many vintage watches command high resale prices due to the scarcity of that particular model.
 Vintage prices will differ greatly depending on watch market conditions at the time of sale.

 Only a watch expert will be able to accurately assess the condition of a vintage watch, whether a vintage watch needs repairs (these may not always be visible to the naked eye), how much these repairs will cost, and the effect of these repairs on an item’s second-hand value.

 Replacement parts for vintage watches can be hard to find.
 Stems and crowns, hairsprings, and reverse wheels can be especially difficult to locate.
 The cost of refurbishing can be high due to lack of availability of these parts.

 A full overhaul of a vintage watch can run from hundreds to thousands of dollars.
 A high refurbishing cost will lower an item’s second-hand value.